nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 The goal of the Holy Spirit when He comes is -He's already come in the hearts of all who are in Christ- to make sure we understand:

 - Sin is: <u>not believing in Jesus</u>
-- Righteousness is ours because Jesus is pleading for us at the right hand of God
+- <u>Righteousness is our</u>s: because Jesus is pleading for us at the right hand of God
-- Judgment is not for believers, but for the prince of this world and those who belong to him
+- <u>Judgment is not for believers</u>, but for the prince of this world and those who belong to him

 Those who blaspheme, or slander, the Holy Spirit are those who distort the Holy Spirit's main objective, or minimize the effectiveness of His message.
 Those are folks who commit the unpardonable sin.